Fence Layout Decisions That Make Northwest Yards Feel Bigger

 Plan Your Spring Fence Project with Local Experts

 A bigger-feeling yard starts long before the first post hole is dug.
-The most successful residential fence installation projects begin with a layout plan that thinks about views, slopes, traffic paths, pets, kids, tools, and how the yard will be used for years.
+The most successful residential fence installation projects begin with a layout plan that considers views, slopes, traffic paths, pets, kids, tools, and how the yard will be used for years.

 Spring is a smart time to walk your property and make these layout choices while plants are waking up and the ground is workable.
 A clear plan allows projects to move ahead before peak outdoor season, so you can enjoy your yard when the weather is at its best.
 As a faith-based fencing and gate contractor serving Northern Idaho and Washington, H & H NW Contractors LLC designs and builds residential, agricultural, and commercial fences, gates, and automated systems that are tailored to each property.
 We focus on durable, attractive layouts that help yards feel more open, more inviting, and more useful every day.